WowzaMediaSystems/wse-example-ad-insertion/README.md

 # Player-side ad insertion
-With a few small pieces of custom Java and HTML code, you can extend [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) to insert ad requests on demand and enable a player to insert and broadcast ads during playback of live streams.
+With a few small pieces of custom Java and HTML code, you can extend [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) to insert ad requests dynamically and enable a player to insert and display ads during playback of live Apple HLS streams.

-The player-side ad insertion workflow uses an HTTP provider to enable Wowza Streaming Engine to receive a request to insert an ad break into a live stream.
+The player-side ad insertion workflow uses an HTTP Provider to enable Wowza Streaming Engine to receive a request to insert an ad break into a live stream.
 Then it uses an event-listener module to convert the HTTP request to an ID3 tag that it sends with the transmuxed Apple HLS stream to supporting players.
 Finally, custom code on the player side detects the tag and makes a Video Ad Serving Template (VAST) call to retrieve and play the ad during playback.

 Example code and a sample ad are provided to demonstrate how to extend the Wowza Streaming Engine server and JW Player 7 to support player-side ad insertion.
-(**Dave** Is JW Player 7 required to run workflow described in this document?
-If so, what edition?)

 ## Prerequisites

-Wowza Streaming Engine 4.0.0 or later is required.
+Wowza Streaming Engine 4.0.0 or later.

+JW Player 7.0, cloud or self-hosted version.

 Player-side ad insertion files (**adDemo.zip**) are also required.
-The compressed (zipped) folder contains the following files: *(**Dave** consider adding the Readme.html file to this list, either first or last)*
+The compressed (zipped) folder contains the following files:

-* **/java/HTTPProviderAdBreakInsertion.java** - An HTTP provider that allows Wowza Streaming Engine to accept an HTTP POST request to inject a data event into the ingested stream that's requesting the ad break.
+* **/java/HTTPProviderAdBreakInsertion.java** - An HTTP Provider that allows Wowza Streaming Engine to accept an HTTP POST request to inject a data event into the ingested stream that's requesting the ad break.

 * **/java/ModuleCupertinoLiveOnAdBreakToID3.java** - A Wowza Streaming Engine module that listens for the data event in the stream during transmuxing.
 It converts the event to an ID3 tag in the Apple HLS stream that Wowza Streaming Engine sends to the player.